GaoLabXDU/DeCGR/README.md

 ![Module2 Output](image/module2_output.png)

+The results interface presents slices of the Hi-C map corresponding to the rearrangement events, directional links between rearranged fragments, and schematic diagrams illustrating the assembled CGRs.

 # Validation CGRs

 **The Validation CGRs module allows users to verify the completeness and accuracy of the assembled CGRs.**